Assessing childcare services in Europe

 The benefits of good quality early childhood education and care services (i.e. formal arrangements providing care and education of children under compulsory school age) for children, their parents and society have been widely documented and include the enhancement of learning by children and participation in the labour market of their parents.
 In the Recommendation on Child Poverty, the Commission puts emphasis on the need to invest in accessible and inclusive services and to adapt their provision to the needs of families who require additional resources and support.

 Eurofound focused in 2013 on evaluations showing the impact of investing in the workforce on the quality of childhood education and care services.
 A report Early childhood care: working conditions, training and quality of services – A systematic review is available.
+Prior to this report, a working paper on Early childhood education and care: Working conditions and training opportunities was produced.

 During 2014, Eurofound analysed how the services can be made more accessible and inclusive for children who require greater support, looking at good practice examples.
 The report will be available in early 2015.